revoltchat/backend/README.md

 ## Description

-Delta is a blazing fast API server built with Rust for REVOLT.
+Delta is a blazing fast API server built with Rust for Revolt.

 **Features:**